hashicorp/nomad/website/source/docs/job-specification/service.html.md

     ~> **Caveat:** The command must be the path to the command on disk, and no shell exists by default.
 That means operators like `||` or `&&` are not available.
 Additionally, all arguments must be supplied via the `args` parameter.
-The achieve the behavior of shell operators, specify the command as a shell, like `/bin/bash` and then use `args` to run the check.
+To achieve the behavior of shell operators, specify the command as a shell, like `/bin/bash` and then use `args` to run the check.

 - `initial_status` `(string: <enum>)` - Specifies the originating status of the